vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 # sec 6

 The word 'however' introduces an objection.
-The word 'no' indicates the respose.
+The word 'no' indicates the response.
 The point is technical and not super important to the overarching project, but it's interesting.

 The issue revolves around a meta-theoretical problem called "siddhasādhanam", which I translated using the somewhat clunky phrase 'failure to differentiate'.
 Siddhasādhanam occurs when a set of theoretical possibilities presented as competing answers to some question or problem fail to differentiate themselves from each other.
 For example, this can happen if one of the competing theories entails the other.
 The concern is that such failure of differentiation leads to uninformative analysis and suggests a problem with the way the project has been framed.

 Here, the supposed failure to differentiate between constitutivist and nonconstitutivist accounts is with respect to certain theoretical forms of observation whose evidentiality is supposed to be necessarily constitutive.
 So—the objection goes—in the context of these edge cases, the constituvist-nonconstitutivist distinction fails and the whole debate becomes unintelligible.

-The reference to "yogic intuition", for example, has to do with the concept of "omniscience"—such as with God [īśvarajñānam] and sages [yogijñānam].
+The reference to "mystical insight" [yogipratyakṣam], for example, has to do with the concept of "omniscience"—such as with God [īśvarajñānam] and sages [yogijñānam].
 According to certain theistic philosophers [e.g. Naiyyāyikas], God's experience of the world involves grasping all facts simultaneously in a single observation.
 A consequence of this is that God's experience would detect it's own evidentiality—regardless of the general structure of the problem—since this falls under the scope of "all facts".

 It's telling that Gaṅgēśa's first response to this is to just chuck these examples out "because not everyone accepts that these things exist".
 Kumārila, for instance, is an athiest and does not believe in omniscience of either gods or sages.

-The second example listed has to do with our knowledge of abstract objects and their propertes [sāmānyalakṣaṇapratyāsattiḥ]; for example our knowledge of geometry.
+The second example listed has to do with our knowledge of abstract objects and their properties [sāmānyalakṣaṇapratyāsattiḥ]; for example our knowledge of geometry.
 Some theorists argue that this sort of knowledge involves observations that are self-evidential and self-warranting.
 This example applies to "ordinary" people [asmadādayaḥ], as well; so, it doesn't depend on things like specific religious beliefs.
-But, the details of this process are still contraversial; and not everyone analyzes this knowledge in the same way.
+But, the details of this process are still controversial; and not everyone analyzes this knowledge in the same way.

 Regardless, Gaṅgēśa also gives a second, less dismissive, response to this objection.
-Namely, the constitivist thesis has a universal scope.
+Namely, the constitutivist thesis has a universal scope.
 It states that *all* observations are constitutively evidential.
 The nonconstitutivist thesis rejects this universal claim.
 It does not mean there cannot be some observations which happen to be self-evident.
 Moreover, constitutivism—at least, the strong form of the constitutivist thesis, we discussed under <refn v="sec 5/option 2">Option 2</refn>, above—is also a thesis about the *way* in which evidentiality constitutes observation.
 It says that a mental states being an observation of a fact is necessary and sufficient for its being evidential.
 Evidential observations are evidential, simply because they are observations of facts.
 Even when yogic intuition and abstract knowledge are self-evident, under the nonconstitutivist theory, it is not the case that they are evidential merely because they are factual observations.
 So, even in these edge cases, evidentiality is not *strongly* constitutive of these observation.

 # sec 7
 As far as I can tell, this is just a restatement of options 3-4 in terms of a concrete example.
 It's typically listed as a seperate option, but the *Prakāśa* and *Nyāyaśikhāmaṇi* make no real comment on this.

 # sec 8

 This is the first substantive critique of the constitutivist thesis.
 The voice is still not Gaṅgēśa's own.
 For the remainder of this section, Gaṅgēśa remains sympathetic to constitutivism.
 So, the purpose of the series of objections that begin with this passage is not really to critique constitutivism.
-Recall that, according the constitutivist thesis, evidentiality arises naturally as a consequence of the structure of observation.
-So, one way of thinking about what is going on here, at a meta level, is that working through the constituvist-nonconstitutivist debates is a way for us to start thinking more deeply about this structure.
+Recall that, according to the constitutivist thesis, evidentiality is just a consequence of the structure of observation.
+So, one way of thinking about what is going on here, at a meta level, is that working through the constitutivist-nonconstitutivist debates is a way for us to start thinking more deeply about this structure.

 With that preamble out of the way, let's start reading this passage.

 The four "definitions" of evidentiality listed in the above passage represent different aspects of the structure of observation that are suggested as being what it is, under a constitutivist thesis, that makes that observation evidential.
 It's best to start at the bottom and work our way up.

-A two part objections is then presented, based on these definitions.
+A two part objection is then presented, based on these definitions.

 ## being a structured mental state